-PSAFC has maintained one of the largest recipient mare herds in the eastern United States since 1999 with averaging 200 mares on the property.
-There is a tremendous amount of work and cost involved in acquiring, maintaining, and managing the reproductive status of a large recipient herd.
-However, we believe it is the core of a successful embryo transfer program.
-The time is taken to select these mares and daily reproductive evaluations are conducted to ensure the best synchronization to the donor mare for optimum chance of acceptance of the embryo.
-Our success rate of Grade 1-2 embryos transferred is standing at 80% for a positive 14-day pregnancy check.
-Once the embryo has a recognizable heartbeat, usually at the 21-day pregnancy check, the lease is activated and the owner has the choice to leave the mare here on pasture board or to take the mare to their facility.
+The AFC has maintained one of the largest recipient mare herds in the eastern United States since 1999, averaging 200 mares on the property.
+A tremendous amount of work and cost is involved in acquiring, maintaining, and managing the reproductive status of a large recipient herd, but we believe it is the core of a successful embryo transfer program.
+Proper time is taken to select the mares and daily reproductive evaluations are conducted to ensure the best synchronization to the donor mare for optimum chance of acceptance of the embryo.
+Our success rate of Grade 1-2 embryos transferred stands at 80% for a positive 14-day pregnancy check.
+Once the embryo has a recognizable heartbeat, usually at the 21-day pregnancy check, the lease is activated and the owner has the choice to leave the mare at the AFC on pasture board or to take the mare to their facility.

-ICSI is appropriate for mares that are unable to become pregnant for various reasons: chronic uterine disease, cervical disease, physical problems that don’t allow carrying a foal, ET mares that no longer produce embryos.
-Another great application for this technique is the performance mare with limited time for breeding management.
-Only a small quantity of semen either fresh, cooled or frozen, is needed to fertilize each oocyte during the ICSI session.
+ICSI is appropriate for mares that are unable to become pregnant for various reasons including chronic uterine disease, cervical disease, physical problems that don’t allow carrying a foal and ET mares that no longer produce embryos.
+This technique is also great for the performance mare with limited time for breeding management.
+Only a small quantity of semen, either fresh, cooled or frozen, is needed to fertilize each oocyte during the ICSI session.
 For this reason, ICSI can be successfully applied when limited semen is available or with the stallion that has poor fertility.

-This new company brings together three of the most prominent individuals in assisted equine reproduction, Dr. Phil Matthews, Dr. Cesare Galli, and Dr. Edward Squires.
-Each of the partners has over 30 years of experience and expertise in developing reproductive techniques and applying them in a commercial setting.
+This new company brings together three of the most prominent individuals in assisted equine reproduction: Dr. Phil Matthews, Dr. Cesare Galli and Dr. Edward Squires.
+Each of the partners has over 30 years of experience and an expertise in developing reproductive techniques and applying them in a commercial setting.

-Biopsies are performed by aspirating embryonic cells on Day-6.5 or Day-7.
+Biopsies are performed by aspirating embryonic cells on Day 6½ or Day 7.
 The cells are then shipped overnight to The UC Davis Veterinary Genetics Laboratory for DNA testing.
-Results are usually available within 96 hrs.
+Results are usually available within 96 hours.

 The Veterinary Genetics Laboratory offers DNA tests on equine embryos for gender, genetic disease (GBED, HERDA, HYPP, Lethal White Overo, Malignant Hypothermia for Quarter Horses and related breeds, or CA for Arabians) and coat color (Red Factor, Agouti, Champagne, Cream, Pearl, Silver, Lethal White Overo, Gray, Sabino-1, Tobiano, Dominant White W10, Splashed White).